-The results presented in this section have been obtained from the complete SWNs which model the Tucows-like system and the ANTARCTICA SRS (Figures 4 and 6 respectively).
+The results presented in this section have been obtained from the complete SWNs which model the Tucows-like system and the ANTARCTICA SRS (Figures 4 and 9 respectively).
 It is of our interest to study how much time the systems need to be connected to the net, network time, in the presence of a user request.
-Also, it is interesting to know how much intelligent the browser agent in the ANTARC-TICA SRS must be, to obtain the same or better results than the Tucows-like system.
-In order to obtain the network time in the Tucows-like system, the throughput of the succ_install transition will be calculated by computing the steady-state distribution of the isomorphic Continuous Time Markov Chain (CTMC) with GreatSPN [7].
+Also, it is interesting to know how intelligent the browser agent in the ANTARCTICA SRS must be in order to obtain better results than the Tucows-like system.

+To obtain the network time in the Tucows-like system, the throughput of the succ_install transition will be calculated by computing the steady-state distribution of the isomorphic Continuous Time Markov Chain (CTMC) with GreatSPN [8].
 The inverse of the previous result gives the network time.
 In the ANTARCTICA SRS the target transition is select_sw_service.